Using the CASE Statement

 • Navigation between the CASE and END keywords

-• Highlighting of matching keywords pairs
+• Highlighting of matching keyword pairs

 • Quick info about database objects